File Layout

 changes.

-The extensions directory is where you place either extension scripts, or symlinks to extension scripts.
-Initially there are none.
+directory is where you place either extension scripts, or symlinks to extension scripts.

-Finally the timewarrior.cfg
+Finally, the timewarrior.cfg

 file is where all the configuration settings are stored.

-You’ll access this indirectly using the config
+You access this file indirectly using the config

 command, or directly with a text editor.